Skip to content

 nil))))

-For per-cascade structured projections (sub-cache hit/miss, render attribution, effect outcome), tools route off register-epoch-cb!'s assembled :rf/epoch-record instead — the §Time-travel projection slots already pre-fold the per-cascade trace into the :sub-runs / :renders / :effects shape.
+For per-cascade structured projections (sub-cache hit/miss, render attribution, effect outcome), tools route off register-epoch-listener!'s assembled :rf/epoch-record instead — the §Time-travel projection slots already pre-fold the per-cascade trace into the :sub-runs / :renders / :effects shape.
 The raw-stream filter pattern above is the right shape for fine-grained per-event consumption.

 Subscribing to assembled epoch records